TalismanSociety/ledger-substrate-recover/README.md

 This tool is provided as is, and is not affiliated with Ledger or Parity.
 Use at your own risk.

 If the Ledger mnemonic is typed into a computer, that ledger's security should be considered compromised.
-After funds are recovered, we recommend reseting the ledger device should be reset with a new mnemonic.
+After funds are recovered, we recommend reseting the ledger device with a new mnemonic.
 Make sure to empty all accounts before resetting the device.

 ## Usage